Chapter 2 : Bonfires and Brie

 “And great conditions for Quidditch,” James adds, as he comes over to join our small huddle.

 “Have you already got tryouts set up, then?”
 Marlene inquires from beside us.
 Her dark blue eyes are enthusiastic.
-She’s a Chaser for Gryffindor, and quite a good one at that.
+“I was asking someone earlier who was not very helpful,”

-“Yup,” James says.
+“Yes,” James says.
 “Wednesday afternoon.
-Set it all up with McGonagall this morning,”
+Set it all up with McGonagall earlier”

 “Excellent,” Marlene says.
 “I’ll be there.”

 “We should.
-And even so, if we have me as Seeker, Sirius and Marlene as Chasers, that alone should mean we’re a strong team,”
+And even so, if we have me as Seeker, Sirius and Marlene as Chasers, Ginnifer and you as Beaters, that alone should mean we’re a strong team,”

 “You’re damned right it does!”
 Sirius calls from the other side of the firepit, where Remus and him are still setting up the logs.
 “Gryffindor for the cup!”
 He raises his butterbeer to them and gives himself a hardy gulp.